 About Katy

-I’ve loved moving to music since I was a child.
-I enjoyed nothing more than rolling around my living room floor to my Madonna records.
-But once I left the safety of that space and entered more formal dance environments, I often walked away feeling like I “should be better” or “wasn’t good enough.”
+Katy has loved moving to music since she was a young child.
+Enjoying nothing more than rolling around her living room floor to her Madonna records.
+However once she left the safety of that space and entered more formal dance environments, she often walked away feeling like she “should be better” or “wasn’t good enough.”

-My love of moving and drive to create more inclusive dance spaces led me to study dance at university.
-There, I rediscovered my confidence and my love for contemporary dance, contact improvisation, choreography, African dance and community dance.
-In 2003, I began working as a dance artist with Norfolk Dance, bringing the joy of movement to a wide range of communities.
-I saw first-hand how dance helped people express themselves, bring joy and connect communities.
+Her love of moving and drive to create more inclusive enjoyable and expressive dance spaces led her to study dance at university.
+There, she rediscovered her confidence and love for contemporary dance, contact improvisation, choreography, African dance and community dance.
+In 2003, she began working as a dance artist with Norfolk Dance, bringing the joy of movement to a wide range of communities.
+She saw first-hand how dance helped people express themselves, bring joy and connect communities.

-In 2015 I began working for Norwich Mind as part of the Norfolk & Suffolk Wellbeing Foundation Trust, running mental health courses and social events for young people.
-During this time, I gained valuable insight into traditional treatment approaches.
-I often felt that many modalities focused primarily on managing symptoms, rather than supporting people to reconnect with their creative, embodied selves.
-In response to what I was noticing, I launched my first dance-for-wellbeing group in 2017 .
-In 2018, I began an MA in Dance Movement Psychotherapy, bringing together the two worlds: mental health and dance.
+In 2015 alongside community dance work she began working for Norwich Mind as part of the Norfolk & Suffolk Wellbeing Foundation Trust, running mental health courses and social events for young people.
+During this time, Katy gained valuable insight into traditional treatment approaches.
+She often felt that many modalities focused primarily on managing symptoms, rather than supporting people to reconnect with their creative, embodied selves.
+In response to what she was noticing, she launched her first dance-for-wellbeing group in 2017 .
+The creation of this group led Katy to work in spaces that required greater understanding and depth which lead her to study for an MA in Dance Movement Psychotherapy.

-Since qualifying, I have developed my dance-for-wellbeing work into Breathe Dance — a unique hybrid of community dance and dance movement psychotherapy principles.
-I now run Breathe Dance groups, workshops and professional training, alongside my private practice in Dance Movement Psychotherapy (established in 2023).
+Since qualifying, Katy has developed her dance-for-wellbeing work into Breathe Dance — a unique hybrid of community dance and Dance Movement Psychotherapy principles.
+Katy runs Breathe Dance groups, workshops and professional training, alongside her private practice in Dance Movement Psychotherapy (established in 2023).

 The Heart of Breathe Dance